Becker School Rescinds Communication Plan - NewsBreak

 Stearns County Jail is Beyond Capacity

 Stearns County is in need of more jail space.
-Stearns County Sheriff Steve Soyka joined me on WJON.
-He says they have 130 inmates currently in the Stearns County Jail with another 20 housed in another neighboring county jail because they are beyond capacity here.
+Stearns County Sheriff Steve Soyka says they have 130 inmates currently in the Stearns County Jail with another 20 housed in another neighboring county jail because they are beyond capacity here.
 Soyka says through the Department of Justice standards they can't keep all 150 inmates in Stearns County.

 RELATED LOCAL CHANNELS